pluscloudopen/openstack-image-crawler/README.md

 ## Installation

-Tested on Ubuntu 20.04 LTS + 22.04 LTS (should work with Python 3.8+ on other OSs, too)
+Tested on Ubuntu 20.04 LTS + 22.04 LTS.
+Should work with Python 3.8+ on other OSs, too.
+Optional: build the docker container.

 ```
 sudo apt install git python3-pip python3-venv